 Operating Cash Flow = Cash inflow from operating activities – Cash outflow from operating activities

 Investing Cash Flow

-The cash flow generated from investing activities is termed as investing cash flow.
-Investing activities include purchase and sale of long term assets and other investments.
-Cash outflows are generated from investments in long-term assets and other investments include property, plant, and equipment; intangible assets; both long-term and short-term investments in equity and debt issued by other organizations; etc. The cash flow generated from the purchase of securities or assets solely for the trading purpose or for the primary business activity of the company is not included in investing cash flow.
-For example, if an Indian exporter hedges US dollars to minimize the effect of USD-INR price fluctuation in his current orders than the flow of cash from this hedging will go to operating cash flows and not investing cash flows.
+The cash flow generated from investing activities is termed investing cash flow.
+Investing activities include the purchase and sale of long-term assets and other investments.
+Cash outflows are generated from investments in long-term assets, and other investments include property, plant, and equipment; intangible assets; both long-term and short-term investments in equity and debt issued by other organizations; etc. The cash flow generated from the purchase of securities or assets solely for the trading purpose or for the primary business activity of the company is not included in investing cash flow.
+For example, suppose an Indian exporter hedges US dollars to minimize the effect of USD-INR price fluctuation in his current orders.
+In that case, the cash flow from this hedging will go to operating cash flows and not investing cash flows.

-Cash inflows include sale of non-trading securities; property, plant, and equipment; intangibles; and other long term assets.
-Thereafter the cash outflows are subtracted from cash inflows, and the resultant amount is investing cash flow or net cash flow from investing activities.
+Cash inflows include the sale of non-trading securities, property, plant, and equipment; intangibles; and other long-term assets.
+After that, the cash outflows are subtracted from cash inflows, and the resultant amount is investing cash flow or net cash flow from investing activities.
 The formula is –

 Investing Cash Flow = Cash inflow from investing activities – Cash outflow from investing activities

 Financing Cash Flow

 Financing cash flow comes from conducting financing activities for the business.
 In other words, financing cash flow includes obtaining or repaying capital, be it equity or long-term debt.
 Cash inflows in this category include cash receipts from issuing stock or bonds and from borrowing through long-term loans.
 Cash outflows include cash payments to repurchase stock and repay bonds and other borrowings.